-A recent example of a Special Focus Facility in Texas clearly illustrates the point that poor facilities can report high quality measures and improve their overall star rating as a result.
+A recent example... of a Special Focus Facility in Texas clearly illustrates the point.
+Poor facilities can report high quality measures… and improve their overall star rating as a result.

-Southaven Nursing Center, a Dallas nursing facility, lost its Medicare and Medicaid certification in March 2014, following 39 months on CMS’s SFF list.
-The facility received two stars in health inspections, but five stars in QMs, boosting its overall rating to three stars.
+Southaven Nursing Center, a Dallas nursing facility, lost its Medicare and Medicaid certification in March 2014,.
+This was following 39 months on CMS’s SFF list.
+The facility received two stars in health inspections, yet five stars in QMs.
+Boosting its overall rating to three stars.

-Conclusion The Inspector General found that nearly one-third of Medicare residents experienced very poor care in August 2011, much of which it considered avoidable and attributable to inadequate staffing.
-Industry claims of improving care are based primarily on improvements in self-reported data and are highly suspect.
+Conclusion...
+The Inspector General found that nearly one-third of Medicare residents experienced very poor care in August 2011.
+Much of which it considered avoidable because of inadequate staffing.
+Industry claims of improving care are based on self-reported data.
+This self reporting is highly suspect.